bmcveigh/bmcveigh.github.io/_posts/2020-01-12-git-command-reference.markdown

 Below is a reference of what I think are the most useful git commands which I frequently use:

 `git init`

 Initializes a new git repository.

 `git add <file_path_to_add>`

 Stage a file or directory to be committed.
 This command I use on a daily basis.

-`git commit -m “Your commit message.”`
+`git commit -m "Your commit message."`

 Commit files that are staged.

 `git status`

 This one is probably the most frequently used git command.
 This command shows you a list of local file changes since the last commit.
 If a file is untracked or has been modified and has not been staged, it will display as red text.
 Otherwise, it will display as green text.

 `git log`

 Show a list of commits for the branch (or commit) checked out.
 Git refers to this as HEAD.

 `git clone <remote_repository_url>`

 This allows you to essentially download a Git repository from a remote server, such as GitHub.

 `git checkout <resource>`

 This command can do a few different things.
 It can do any of the following:
 * Checkout a branch.
   Example: git checkout master